vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 ![WAF ACL Rules](./images/waf-acl-rules.png)
 Validate that you are able to see a pre-existing rule, configured to block requests, and that your Web ACL is associated with an Application load balancer resource.
 You can drill down further into the properties of the existing rule, by clicking on the rule name.
 You should see 2 entries into the associated IP address list for the loopback/localhost IP addresses (127.0.0.0/8, ::1/128).

-##AWS WAF rule design and considerations
+##AWS WAF Rule Design and Considerations

 ###Basics